 The Australian Government has identified that the lack of research on uncommon or rare cancers is an area of concern.
 ROC Inc lobbying for this research for this underfunded and under researched ovarian cancer and it paid off.
-Almost a year ago on May 8th 2020 on World Ovarian Cancer Awareness Day Australia’s Health Minister Hon.
+On May 8th 2020 on World Ovarian Cancer Awareness Day Australia’s Health Minister Hon.
 Greg Hunt announced a $2.2million grant over 5 years awarded to ROC Inc’s research partners at the Hudson Institute of Medical Research For A New Era Towards Research For Granulosa Cell Tumours (GCT).
 This is the first time in Australia’s history that jGCT has ever received federal funding for research!
-Research is key for the future for treatment, intervention, prevention and as a diagnostic tool. on 9th February This research gives the opportunity to move forward to find treatment options and clinical trials.
+Research is key for the future for treatment, intervention, prevention and as a diagnostic tool.
+This research gives the opportunity to move forward to find treatment options and clinical trials.

 Neve’s story highlights that we all need to be aware of the symptoms no matter your age, be aware of your body and any changes that are new for you as ovarian cancer affects females of all ages.